 Authorized Shares.
-Initially, the maximum number of shares of our common stock that may be issued under our 2021 Plan after it becomes effective will not exceed a number of shares equal to 10% of the number of shares outstanding on the date of the initial public offering plus any shares subject to outstanding stock options or other stock awards that were granted under our 2019 Plan that, on or after our 2021 Plan becomes effective, terminate or expire prior to exercise or settlement; are settled in cash; are forfeited or repurchased because of the failure to vest; or are reacquired or withheld to satisfy a tax withholding obligation or the purchase or exercise price in accordance with the terms of our 2019 Plan.
-In addition, the number of shares of common stock reserved for issuance under our 2021 Plan will automatically increase on January 1 of each year, beginning on January 1, 2022, and continuing through and including January 1, 2031, by 5% of the total number of shares of common stock outstanding on December 31 of the immediately preceding calendar year, or a lesser number of shares determined by our board prior to the applicable January 1st.
-The maximum number of shares that may be issued upon the exercise of ISOs under our 2021 Plan is the same as the overall share reserve for the 2021 Plan.
+The maximum number of shares of common stock that may be issued under our 2021 Plan is shares.
+The number of shares of common stock reserved for issuance under our 2021 Plan will automatically increase on January 1 of each year, beginning on January 1, 2022, and continuing through and including January 1, 2031, by % of the total number of shares of common stock outstanding on December 31 of the immediately preceding calendar year, or a lesser number of shares determined by our board prior to the applicable January 1st.
+The maximum number of shares that may be issued upon the exercise of ISOs under our 2021 Plan is three times the share reserve, or shares.